xxhalflifexx-source/workmangement/PUSH_TO_GITHUB_SUMMARY.md

 5. **Click "Push origin"** to push to GitHub

 6. **Verify on Vercel**: After pushing, Vercel will automatically deploy the changes.
-The build should now succeed.

 ## Testing Checklist
+- [ ] Open a job and generate an invoice
+- [ ] Verify "Print Invoice" button is removed
-- [ ] Verify Vercel build succeeds
+- [ ] Verify "Download PDF" button is still present
-- [ ] Test PDF download from invoice modal
+- [ ] Test PDF download functionality
-- [ ] Verify PDF generates correctly with navy blue colors
+- [ ] Verify Close button works
-- [ ] Check that logo and border display in navy blue

 ---

-**Note**: This fix resolves the TypeScript compilation error.
-The PDF generator now uses individual RGB arguments instead of array spreading, which is compatible with TypeScript's type checking.
+**Note**: The print option has been removed.
+Users can now only download PDF invoices, which provides a more consistent and professional experience.